Quantum optical classifier with superexponential speedup: CLASSIFICATION IN THE FOURIER DOMAIN

 where in the last step we neglected the phase of $\langle \hat{\I},\U \rangle$.
-Similarly to \cref{eq:LCDDerivativePosition}, \cref{eq:LCDDerivativeFourier} can be evaluated in an all-optical way through the characterization of the real part of $\hat{\I}$, namely, by performing an amplitude and phase measurement at the output of a thin lens, placed in the left branch, before the beam splitter.
-In \cref{fig:Training}, we compare the predictability of the neuron in the spatial and Fourier domains.
+Here, \cref{eq:LCDDerivativeFourier} can be evaluated in an all-optical way through the characterization of the real part of $\hat{\I}$, namely, by performing an amplitude and phase measurement at the output of a thin lens, placed in the left branch, before the beam splitter.
+In our simulations, we compare the predictability of the neuron in the spatial and Fourier domains.